Does your loft have enough internal height to be converted to a room.

 2400mm from the loft floor (plasterboard) to the highest part of the ridge?

-If you do not have 2.4 Metres, then it's very unlikely, unless the ceiling of the room below the attic is high enough that it can be reduced to compensate.
+If you do not have 2.4 Metres, then it's very unlikely!
+Unless ceiling height of room's below proposed attic are high enough to be reduced to compensate.

 Identical homes will have loft conversions, however some of these lofts end up with better stair design and use of space plus more headroom than others.